 Minimum charge is 1 hour – additional time is based 0.5/hour.

-Travel charges may be charged if work is carried out in any location other than the customers main office.
+Travel charges may be charged to any customer, including contracted customers if work is carried out in any location other than the contracted customer’s main office.

 All contracted customers are prioritised above Ad-Hoc customers (discretion will be used for emergency call outs and business critical events).

 For support requests, please email support@ or call 020 8706 1111.
 If all lines are busy, please leave a message.
 All calls are recorded for our reference.

 All invoices must be settled within our terms stated on the invoice.
 Payment should be made by bank transfer as we no longer accept Cheques.

 In special circumstances where cheques are the only payment option, cheques must be made payable to “Modular Solutions.net Ltd” and we require advanced notification of this.
 Please do not just send cheques without our agreement as they will be refused.